peterhry/peterhrynkow.com/_posts/2019-01-15-blowing-up-images-to-make-them-small.md

 categories: [performance]
 icon: 🔥
 ---
-Normally, an image looks distorted or pixelated after being enlarged — especially if it contains graphics or text — but the technique I'm about to show you is all about blowing up tiny images and the results might surprise you.
+Normally, a raster image looks distorted or pixelated after being enlarged — especially if it contains graphics or text — but the technique I'm about to show you is all about blowing up tiny images and the results might surprise you.

 Let’s say you want to use this image as a full page background on your website: